UNIVERSE-HPC/course-material/technology_and_tooling/testing/more_advanced_topics.md

 ~~~

-Congratulations, you now know about fixtures.
-For more details on what you can do please refer to the [pytest fixtures documentation](https://docs.pytest.org/en/7.1.x/how-to/fixtures.html).
+For more details on what you can do with fixtures, please refer to the [pytest fixtures documentation](https://docs.pytest.org/en/7.1.x/how-to/fixtures.html).

 ## Mocking